-One of the key differences between designing for print and designing for the web is that the page size, and by extension, the size and position of things on the page, remain static in print but not on the web.
-That brings both flexibility and complexity.
+One of the key differences between designing for print and the web is that the page size, and by extension, the size and position of content on the page, remain static in print but not on the web.

-In Vev — The origin selector sets the reference point on both the element itself and the section it belongs to, so that the x and y positions of the element will be relative to the matching point on the section.
-A blue line from the element to the section will indicate this visually.
+The origin selector sets the reference point on both the element itself and the section it belongs to so that the x and y positions of the element will be relative to the matching point on the section.

 Those blue lines indicate what we’d like to call the “Safe Zone”, which is the area that you can safely assume will be visible to anyone viewing your content regardless of their screen size.